Version 26.1 now available! Updated for 2026!

 The spreadsheet uses your Assessed tax from the previous year as an estimate for Prepaid tax in the current year.
 This is usually a good estimate except when your tax situation changes significantly, for example when retiring or selling an investment property with a large gain.
 From an overall projection perspective, this is not too significant because the spreadsheet will sort out the taxes within a year or two.

-Please note that the spreadsheet is not a substitute for a tax program or accountant.
+The spreadsheet is not a substitute for a tax program or accountant.
 Only the most common tax credits are calculated and your tax situation may be significantly different.

 No, the spreadsheet does not support the GIS.
 If you are using the spreadsheet it is likely that you have sufficient means to not need the GIS.

 There is a tax strategy whereby people lower their taxable income from ages 65-71 by deferring CPP and OAS and paying expenses from their non-registered funds and TFSAs in order to qualify for the GIS.
 The GIS is intended for low income seniors and the ethics are questionable when someone with means accesses the program.
-The government may close this loophole in the future and it would be unwise to plan for it.
+The government may close this loophole in the future and it is unwise to plan for it.